wveducation/student-progress-explorer/src/results/7mathee.md

   - instructions: "With your student, discuss how you would compare the prices of similar products with unit prices while shopping."
   - instructions: "With your student, express percentage increases in different but equivalent forms; for example, a 7% increase in m is 1.07m or m(1 + 0.07)."
   - instructions: "With your student, discuss why you would rewrite expressions in different forms; for example, to visualize percentage increases."
-  - instructions: "With your student, use known shapes to estimate the volume of a plastic bottle; interpret the slope and intercept of the line of best fit for the graph of time spent studying and math grades."
 ---